project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/12-grazing-cattle-in-the-woods-with-brett-chedzoy.md

 ---
-title: #12 Grazing cattle in the woods with Brett Chedzoy
+title: 12 Grazing Cattle In The Woods With Brett Chedzoy
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2020-12-26)